 So, when I started with the others I used the same intonation and it startled me.
 That little change made me happy because I’ve been trying to have a Spanish-like accent and improve my intonation.
 Most natives said that I have a neutral accent.
 It isn’t bad, but having a native-like accent is the cherry on the top.

-Check how many words you’ve learned in your language learning apps.
-Putting aside the question of how many you can remember just the fact your vocabulary is growing is the sign you’re making progress.
+Check how many words you’ve learned in your language-learning apps.
+Putting aside the question of how many you can remember just the fact your vocabulary is growing is a sign you’re making progress.
 Those vocabs are just sitting idle in your brain until you decide to actively use them.

 Some people don’t believe in online assessments.
 If you’re one of those and prefer to see it to believe it, this is it.
 Record yourself (video or audio) talking about whatever topics interest you.
 Naming them according to their topics makes it easier to find for future reference.
 You can do this in intervals.